Pink Ghetto Productions Inc. & Swiss Petite Films, 80mins

 From 1997 to 2006, serial killer Ronald Dominique, raped and killed twenty-three men across a wide swath of poverty stricken Southeastern Louisiana, from Houma to New Orleans.
 The difficulties in apprehending Dominique ranged from the underfunding of law enforcement to a lack of family advocacy for the victims, to the general distraction by other catastrophes, such as hurricane Katrina.
 A harrowing documentary portrait of one American region's descent into darkness, Bayou Blue meditates on the decay of a community during a decade of terror, the efforts of those to rebuild in the aftermath of a monster's capture, and a decay that allowed one man’s darkness to fester into something truly horrifying.

-Producers - Alix Lambert, David McMahon
+Producer - Alix Lambert, David McMahon

-DoP - Shane Sigler
+Cinematographer - Shane Sigler

 Music - Michael Mattison